gramener/gramex/gramex/guide/filehandler/README.md

           path: .                                   # Serve files from /

+## Ignore files

+To prevent certain files from ever being served, specify the `handlers.FileHandler.ignore` setting.
+By default, this is:

+    :::yaml
+    handlers:
+        FileHandler:
+            ignore:
+                - gramex.yaml           # Always ignore gramex.yaml in Filehandlers
+                - ".*"                  # Hide dotfiles

+The `gramex.yaml` file and all files beginning with `.` will be hidden.
+You can customise this further via the `allow:` and `ignore:` configurations in the handler.
+For example:

+    :::yaml
+    url:
+        unsafe-handler:
+            pattern: "/(.*)"
+            handler: FileHandler
+            kwargs:
+                path: .
+                ignore:
+                    - secret.txt        # Also ignore secret.txt
+                allow:
+                    - gramex.yaml       # But allow gramex.yaml to be shown

+In the above configuration, `secret.txt` will not be accessible, but `gramex.yaml` will be.

 ## MIME types

 The URL will be served with the MIME type of the file.
 CSV files have a MIME